Excluded mental health care, including addiction and recovery

 We may exclude the following services from coverage depending on the member's health plan.
 Below are the most common exclusions in many of the plans covered by Kaiser Permanente.
 For specific patients, contact Member Services or the Mental Health Access Center.

-- Kaiser Permanente will only approve treatment with providers/facilities that are in alignment with treatment standards that employ evidence-based programs and practices.
-Kaiser Permanente will not authorize treatment that utilizes experimental or investigational therapies (e.g. Counter-Conditioning Method, Aversion Therapy, and Conversion Therapy).
+• Kaiser Permanente will only approve treatment with providers/facilities that are in alignment with treatment standards that employ evidence-based programs and practices.
+Kaiser Permanente will not authorize treatment that utilizes experimental or investigational therapies (e.g. Aversion Therapy and Conversion Therapy).

 Content on this page is from the provider manual | Disclaimer